 To stay relevant, schools that have granted degrees for hundreds of years must account for the changes impacting business.
 Faculty at SMU Cox say that planning the online program reinforced the importance of constant, critical, and careful self-evaluation when structuring curriculum.
 Bill Dillon, The Herman W. Lay Professor of Marketing and senior associate dean at SMU Cox, describes his marketing course as reflective of the reality that people work in cross-functional teams.
 Whether teaching in a virtual classroom or a in one of SMU’s Georgian red-brick lecture halls, Dillon’s course content is consistent.
 He challenges students not only to examine the dynamic between marketing and sales, but to view marketing within analytical frameworks.
 By understanding what marketing teams can do, and the tools at their disposal, leaders can extract maximum value.

 SMU Cox MBA graduate statistics

 For those who work full time but want a change, an MBA provides a path to start over.
 And, at SMU Cox, moving to a new career proved lucrative.
-Of the Full-Time 2018 graduating class, roughly 71 percent were career-changers, with an average pre-MBA annual salary of $58,000.
-Upon graduating, students received an average starting salary of $102,000—a 75 percent increase, compared to 70 percent for graduates who returned to the same career.
+Of the Full-Time 2018 graduating class, roughly 71 percent were career-changers, with an average pre MBA salary of $58,000.
+Upon graduating, students received an average starting salary of $102,000-a 75 percent increase, compared to 70 percent for graduates who returned to the same career.

-Among this group, when female MBA graduates changed careers, their annual salary increase after graduation was 10 percent higher than their female counterparts who did not swap careers, while male MBA graduates saw the same average pay increase, regardless of whether they changed careers.
+Among this group, when female MBA graduates changed careers, their annual salary increase after graduation was 10 percent higher than their female counterparts who did not swap careers, while male MBA graduates saw the same average salary increase, regardless of whether they changed careers.
 Interestingly, 79 percent of all female graduates changed careers after obtaining their MBA, and only 67 percent of male graduates were career-changers.